MarcAstner/CRAPy/PROGRESS_REPORT.md

 - designed and finished circuit diagram for the sensors

 #### Justus:
--fusion for LDR attachemetn bracket, finished -measuring all the points for existing solar panel brackets to make it accurate and ready to print
+- fusion for LDR attachemetn bracket, finished
+- measuring all the points for existing solar panel brackets to make it accurate and ready to print
 - outline for work on paper

 #### Linus: